 The existence of the reserve is largely due to the guiding vision of the man for whom it is named.
 Harold Richardson, who died at the age of 96 in 2016, did not conform to the profile of a typical environmentalist.
 He worked in the woods his entire life, said his grandnephew, Dan Falk, felling trees well into his 90s.
 As a nonagenarian, Falk said, Harold Richardson didn’t crawl into the brush and slash to set chokers—the cables that are used to haul logs by a tractor—“but he’d still tell you how to do it.”A History of Conservation

 The land’s original owners, Mary Ann Dousman and James McApin (historically spelled “McCappin”), were among the first settlers in western Sonoma, with the couple claiming property along Tin Barn Road and King Ridge Road in 1858.
-McApin descendants sold the ranch to H. A. Richardson, Harold’s father, in 1918.
+McApin descendants sold the ranch to H. A. Richardson, Harold’s grandfather, in 1918.
 At one time, the extended Richardson family owned as much as 50,000 acres along the rugged coast.
 Timber was an economic mainstay of the region, and generations of Richardsons paid the taxes and bills by logging and milling the redwoods on their lands.
 But an innate conservation ethic was central to the family’s traditions, and Harold was a particularly dedicated devotee to judicious resource management.